-- 16 21 years of age; and - o in full-time or concessional study-load study; and - not Independent for the purposes of Youth Allowance or ABSTUDY; and - not receiving Australian Government income support other than ABSTUDY, Assistance for Isolated Children or Youth Allowance.
+16 - 21 years of age; and

-Π For the purposes of qualification for the ABSTUDY Pensioner Education Supplement on the basis of receipt of specified payments under the Veterans Entitlements Act 1986, where the student is required to have a dependent child, a dependent child is: • wholly or substantially in the care of the student; and • in full-time education; and not in receipt of an income support payment (see definition of income support); and either: under 16 years of age and does not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.50; OR 16 - 21 years of age and will not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.40 Designated Sites The four Cape York communities designated as Cape York Welfare Reform sites are: Aurukun, Coen, Hope Vale and Mossman Gorge.
-DSS Australian Government Department of Social Services DEST Former Australian Government Department of Education Science and Training DEWR Former Australian Government Department of Employment and Workplace Relations DEEWR Former Australian Government Department of Education, Employment and Workplace Relations DHS Australian Government Department of Human Services DFISA Defence Force Income Support Allowance Domestic and/or family violence Family Law Reform Act 1995, Section 60D (1) This definition applies to Crisis payment.
-Domestic and family violence occurs when someone tries to control their partner or other family members in ways that intimidate or oppress them.
-Controlling behaviours can include threats, humiliation ('putdowns'), emotional abuse, physical assault, sexual abuse, financial exploitation and social isolations, such as not allowing contact with family or friends; AND/OR family violence means conduct, whether actual or threatened, by a person towards, or towards the property of, a member of the person's family that causes that or any other member of the person's family to fear for, or to be apprehensive about, his or her personal wellbeing or safety.
-DVA Australian Government Department of Veteran Affairs
+P ${\circ}$ in full-time or concessional study-load study; and not Independent for the purposes of Youth Allowance or ABSTUDY; and not receiving Australian Government income support other than ABSTUDY, Assistance for Isolated Children or Youth Allowance.
+For the purposes of qualification for the ABSTUDY Pensioner Education Supplement on the basis of receipt of specified payments under the Veterans Entitlements Act 1986, where the student is required to have a dependent child, a dependent child is: wholly or substantially in the care of the student; and in full-time education; and not in receipt of an income support payment (see definition of income support); and • either: under 16 years of age and does not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.50; OR 16 - 21 years of age and will not have personal income that exceeds the amount as printed from time to time in the Guide to Social Security Law at 4.10.1.40 Act Reference: SARegs REG 5A: Meaning of a dependent child Designated Sites The four Cape York communities designated as Cape York Welfare Reform sites are: Aurukun, Coen, Hope Vale and Mossman Gorge.
+DEST Former Australian Government Department of Education Science and Training DEWR Former Australian Government Department of Employment and Workplace Relations DEEWR Former Australian Government Department of Education, Employment and Workplace Relations